life4/deal/docs/details/tests.md

 ## Constant value for arguments

-The function `deal.cases` accepts `kwargs` argument where you can specify constant values for the function arguments.
+The `deal.cases` constructor accepts `kwargs` argument where you can specify constant values for the function arguments.
 For example:

 ```python
 @deal.raises(ZeroDivisionError)